 - 8:30 Scripture Memory – read the new passage you’re memorizing and review old passages.

 - 8:35 History – done through literature.
 You want to learn about history through novels, so you’re not learning a bunch of facts, but instead, you have context for your facts.
 (Narration testing of literature subjects like history is a big hallmark of a CM homeschool.)

 - 9:00 Math – try to do maths so children can see the point of it.
 For example, teach addition and subtraction using $1 and $2 coins.

 - 9:20 Poetry – analyzing poems.

-- 9:30 Picture Study – analyzing paintings, such as the great Classical paintings (Monet, etc).
-Schafer says they study several paintings by one artist over the week so her children get a good feel for what the painter’s style is like.
+- 9:30 Picture Study – analyzing paintings, such as the great Classical paintings (Monet, etc.).
+Schafer says they study several paintings by one artist over the week, so her children get a good feel for the painter’s style.

 - 9:40 Copywork – students carefully copy a passage perfectly (or try again until they get it perfect).

 - 9:45 Science, then chores, then free time.